 Driver Attention Low

-My car of choice has always been a Honda Accord, except that time I came back from living in Asia and could only afford a Honda Civic.
+REFOCUS, REST, and ENGAGE your SPIRIT My car of choice has always been a Honda Accord, except that time I came back from living in Asia and could only afford a Honda Civic.
 I mean the Bible even says we all need to be in one Accord!
-Now we drive a Honda CR-V, a sensible choice with many safety features.
-On…
+Now we drive a Honda CRV, a sensible…

 Two ARE Better than One